1. RESEARCH

 5. PEER-REVIEWED PAPERS

-During his career Mauro Belli has published about 200 peer-reviewed papers mainly on international scientific journals.
-He is currently consulted as Peer Reviewer of: International Journal of Radiation Biology; Radiation Research, Radiation and Environmental Biophysics, Radiation Protection Dosimetry, Advances in Space Research, International Journal Molecular Science, Cancers.
+During his career, Mauro Belli has published about 200 peer-reviewed papers mainly in international scientific journals.
+He has been or is currently being consulted as Peer Reviewer of: International Journal of Radiation Biology, Radiation Research, Radiation and Environmental Biophysics, Radiation Protection Dosimetry, Advances in Space Research, International Journal Molecular Science, Cancers.